Skip to content

 The feedback we heard has informed our understanding of data gaps and where data improvement is most needed.
 Find out more about what we have learnt from our initial consultations here:

 In late 2022, our consultation activities focused on the core elements of the data strategy.
 We heard from over 400 stakeholders representing aged care providers, researchers and consumers, as well as other organisations.
-These insights are helping us to draft the aged care data strategy.
-This work is summarised in the document below and reflected in the draft data strategy and NMDS data standards.
+These insights are helping to inform the Aged Care Data and Digital Strategy.
+This work is summarised in the document below and reflected in the draft data and digital strategy and NMDS data standards.

 Your personal information is protected by law, including the Privacy Act 1988.
 The AIHW may collect your personal information in support of these aged care data improvement activities.